Company rule in India: Telegraphy

 O'Shaughnessy's experimental set-up of 1851–52 consisted of both overhead and underground lines; the latter included underwater ones that crossed two rivers, the Hooghly and the Haldi.
 The overhead line was constructed by welding uninsulated iron rods, 13 1/2 feet long and 3/8 inch wide, end to end.
 These lines, which weighed 1,250 pounds per mile, were held aloft by fifteen-foot lengths of bamboo, planted into the ground at equal intervals—200 to the mile—and covered with a layer each of coal tar and pitch for insulation.
 The underwater cables had been manufactured in England and consisted of copper wire covered with gutta-percha.
-Furthermore, in order to protect the cables from dragging ship anchors, the cables were attached to the links of a 7/8 in chain cable.
+Furthermore, to protect the cables from dragging ship anchors, the cables were attached to the links of a 7/8 in chain cable.
 An underwater cable of length 2,070 yards was laid across the Hooghly river at Diamond Harbour, and another, 1,400 yards long, was laid across the Haldi at Kedgeree.

 Work on the long lines from Calcutta to Peshawar (through Agra), Agra to Bombay, and Bombay to Madras began in 1853.
 The conducting material chosen for these lines was now lighter, and the support stronger.
 The wood used for the support consisted of teak, sal, fir, ironwood, or blackwood (Terminalia elata), and was either fashioned into whole posts, or used in attachments to iron screw-piles or masonry columns.
 Some sections had uniformly strong support; one such was the 322-mile Bombay-Madras line, which was supported by granite obelisks sixteen feet high.
 Other sections had less secure support, consisting, in some cases, of sections of toddy palm, insulated with pieces of sal wood fastened to their tops.
 Some of the conducting wires or rods were insulated, the insulating material being manufactured in either India or England; other stretches of wire remained uninsulated.
 By 1856, iron tubes had begun to be employed to provide support, and would see increased use in the second half of the 19th century all over India.

 The first Telegraph Act for India was Parliament's Act XXXIV of 1854.
-When the public telegramme service was first set up in 1855, the charge was fixed at one rupee for every sixteen words (including the address) for every 400 miles of transmission.
-The charges were doubled for telegrammes sent between 6PM and 6AM.
+When the public telegram service was first set up in 1855, the charge was fixed at one rupee for every sixteen words (including the address) for every 400 miles of transmission.
+The charges were doubled for telegrammes sent between 6 PM and 6 AM.
 These rates would remain fixed until 1882.
 In the year 1860–61, two years after the end of Company rule, India had 11,093 miles of telegraph lines and 145 telegraph offices.
 That year telegrams totalling Rs.
-500,000 in value were sent by the public, the working expense of the Indian Telegraph Department was Rs.
+500,000 in value were sent by the public; the working expense of the Indian Telegraph Department was Rs.
 1.4 million, and the capital expenditure until the end of the year totalled Rs.
 6.5 million.